Generalized principal eigenvalues on $\mathbb{R}^d$ of second order elliptic operators with rough nonlocal kernels: Abstract

 \section{Abstract}

 We study the generalized eigenvalue problem on the whole space for a class of integro-differential elliptic operators.
-The nonlocal operator is over a finite measure, but this has no particular structure and it can even be singular.
+The nonlocal operator is over a finite measure, but this has no particular structure.
+Some of our results even hold for singular kernels.
 The first part of the paper presents results concerning the existence of a principal eigenfunction.
 Then we present various necessary and/or sufficient conditions for the maximum principle to hold, and use these to characterize the simplicity of the principal eigenvalue.

 \keywords{Principal eigenvalue, nonlocal operators, maximum principle, simple eigenvalue, Harnack inequality}

 \subjclass[2000]{Primary 35P30, 35B50}